bitovi/academy/src/react-native/04-intro-to-jsx/intro-to-jsx.md

 ### What is JSX?

-JSX is used by React Native developers to define the user interface.
+In React Native development, JSX is utilized to define the user interface of mobile applications.

-JSX is a special syntax designed to look almost identical to HTML.
-Developers define the UI using JSX.
-React transforms that JSX into the HTML the browser displays.
-JSX can be written alongside standard JavaScript, which makes for a powerful programming environment.
+JSX stands for JavaScript XML, allowing you to write UI components that look similar to XML or HTML in their structure but work within the JavaScript environment.
+React Native transforms JSX into native components that are displayed on the mobile device.
+JSX can be combined seamlessly with JavaScript, which makes for a powerful programming environment.

-#### Basic JSX looks like HTML
+#### Basic JSX looks like XML

 ```tsx
 const greeting = <Text>Hello, world!</Text>
 ```

-This code snippet creates a simple JSX element: a `<Text>` header with the text “Hello, world!”
-This is similar to writing HTML, but it’s JSX inside a JavaScript file.
+In this example, a <Text> component is used to render the text “Hello, world!”

+While this appears similar to XML or HTML, it is JSX used in a React Native project within a JavaScript file.

 ### Embedding a JavaScript expression in JSX